-In July 1996, the Company entered employment agreements (the "Agreements") with seven designated officers, including the named executive officers.
-These agreements generally provide for the payment, upon termination of employment by the Company without cause, as defined therein, of up to two years of total annual compensation (base salary, a predetermined level of incentive compensation and fringe benefits), and up to three years of total annual compensation for Mr. Maffie.
-The agreements further provide for the payment, upon the termination of employment by such officers for "good reason," as defined therein, within two years following a change in control of the Company, of an amount equal to one and one/half times their total annual compensation other than Mr. Maffie.
-Under such circumstance, Mr. Maffie would be entitled to a payment equal to three times his total annual compensation.
-Vesting and payment of benefits under the Supplemental Retirement Plan (described in this Proxy Statement) would also be accelerated if such officers are entitled to benefits under these agreements.
-If any payment under these agreements will constitute a "parachute payment" subject to any excise tax under the Internal Revenue Code, the officer receiving such payment will be responsible for payment of such tax.
-The terms of these agreements are for 24 months for each of the designated officers, other than Mr. Maffie, and 36 months for Mr. Maffie, and will be extended for successive one-year periods unless canceled by the Company.
+In July 1998, the Company amended the existing employment agreements ("Employment Agreements") with seven of its designated officers (including the named executive officers), and entered into change in control agreements ("Change in Control Agreements") with its remaining officers.
+The Employment Agreements generally provide for the payment, upon termination of employment by the Company without cause, as defined therein, of up to one and one-half years of total annual compensation (base salary, a predetermined level of incentive compensation and fringe benefits), and up to three years of total annual compensation for Mr. Maffie.
+The Employment Agreements further provide for the payment, upon the termination of employment by such officers for "good reason," as defined therein, within two years following a change in control of the Company, of an amount equal to either two to two and one-half times their total annual compensation other than Mr. Maffie.
+Under such circumstances, Mr. Maffie would be entitled to a payment equal to three times his total annual compensation.
+The Change in Control Agreements for the remaining officers parallel the change in control provisions of the Employment Agreements and provide that these officers would be entitled to an amount equal to two times their annual compensation.

+Restricted stock awards, stock options or stock appreciation rights would vest and become immediately exercisable upon a change in control.
+Benefits under the Supplemental Retirement Plan may also vest and/or accelerate as a result of a change in control.
+If any payment under these agreements would constitute a "parachute payment" subject to any excise tax under the Internal Revenue Code, the Company would be responsible for payment of such tax.
+The terms of these agreements are for 24 months for each of the officers other than Mr. Maffie, whose agreement is for 36 months.
+Each of the agreements will be automatically extended annually for successive one-year periods, unless canceled by the Company.